Questions and Answers

 - What resources are available to help me learn more about medical disorders with a mind-body connection?

 There are innumerable books on the mind-body connection as it relates to the emotional distress we are aware of.
 Those traditional beliefs have not led to a major impact on the understanding or treatment of medical disorders.
 Few books explore the role of repressed emotions.
 The books of Dr. John Sarno were pioneering in this regard.
+My recent book Hidden Within Us, is the first to further explore this understanding

 - What are the main risk factors for hypertension?